Boynewood, Queensland: Education

 Boynewood State School is a government primary (Prep-6) school for boys and girls at 1138 Durong Road (25.6549°S 151.2548°E).
 In 2017, the school had an enrolment of 29 students with 3 teachers (2 full-time equivalent) and 5 non-teaching staff (2 full-time equivalent).

+There are no secondary schools in Boynewood.
+The nearest government secondary schools are Mundubbera State College (to Year 10) in neighbouring Mundubbera to the north, Burnett State College (to Year 12) in Gayndah to the east, and Eidsvold State School (to Year 12) in Eidsvold to the north-west.